Priyanshuomer/Blog-Project/README.md

 <h1>Hello Everyone </h1>
 <p>This project is generally based on Blogging Website </p>
-<p>In this web applicaion , the user can add , delate and update their blogs and can also be able to see other's blogs .
+<p>In this web applicaion , the user can add , delete and update their blogs and can also be able to see other's blogs .
 This web application has also feature of comments . </p>

 <p>In this application , I used </p>